AnuradhaPhuse/Retail_Dashboards/README.md

 The dashboard provides insights into:

-Sales performance
+Sales performance,
-Profit analysis
+Profit analysis,
-Product category trends
+Product category trends,
-Regional performance
+Regional performance,
-Customer purchasing patterns
+Customer purchasing patterns,
-Order quantity analysis
+Order quantity analysis,

 # Tech Stack

 The dashboard was built using the following tools and technologies:

-Power BI Desktop – Main data visualization platform used for report creation Power Query – Used for data cleaning and transformation DAX (Data Analysis Expressions) – Used for calculations and data analysis Microsoft Excel / CSV Dataset – Data source format Data Modeling – Relationships built between tables for analysis
+Power BI Desktop – Main data visualization platform used for report creation, Power Query – Used for data cleaning and transformation, DAX (Data Analysis Expressions) – Used for calculations and data analysis, Microsoft Excel / CSV Dataset – Data source format, Data Modeling – Relationships built between tables for analysis,

 # Data Source

 The dataset used in this project contains retail order and sales information.

 Dataset Includes:
-Order Details
+Order Details,
-Customer Information
+Customer Information,
-Product Categories
+Product Categories,
-Sales Amount
+Sales Amount,
-Profit
+Profit,
-Quantity Ordered
+Quantity Ordered,
-Regional Data
+Regional Data,
-Order Dates
+Order Dates.

 The data was imported into Power BI and cleaned using Power Query Editor.